shivam-Purohit/kcidb/doc/administrator_guide.md

 Clone kcidb repository, checkout the revision you want to deploy, and install kcidb as described in [README.md](README.md).

+### Additional Dependencies

+while deploying you may also need the to install psql. psql is a command-line tool for interacting with the PostgreSQL database.
+It is used to manage and manipulate data stored in a PostgreSQL database, as well as to administer and configure the database itself.

+First, you should install prerequisite software packages that will be used to download and install software certificates for a secure SSL connection.

+    sudo apt install wget ca-certificates

+Then, get the certificate, add it to apt-key management utility and create a new configuration file with an official PostgreSQL repository address inside.

+    wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add -

+    sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt/ $(lsb_release -cs)-pgdg main" >> /etc/apt/sources.list.d/pgdg.list'

+It is always a good idea to download information about all packages available for installation from your configured sources before the actual installation.

+    sudo apt update

+Now is the time to do the actual PostgreSQL installation.

+    apt install postgresql postgresql-contrib

+You can refer to the documentation here https://www.postgresql.org/docs/current/installation.html

 ### Deploying

 Use the `cloud` tool located in the root of kcidb repository to deploy the base